Published: 07/02/2020 - Updated: 07/09/2020

 However, these studies are currently debunked.
 According to the National Council Against Health Fraud, chlorophyll cannot be absorbed into the human body and therefore cannot have beneficial effects on people with halitosis or body odor (3).

-MORE IN THE JOY OF WELLNESSThe wonders of Sesame
+MORE IN THE JOY OF WELLNESSThe Lymphatic System

 On the other hand, there are also some scientific studies that state that parsley can eliminate bad smells due to sulphur compounds, such as those that cause bad breath, although these studies have not been carried out on people (4).